dragmine149/EToH/README.md

 ## Planned features
 - Switch over to [Cypress](https://docs.cypress.io/app/end-to-end-testing/writing-your-first-end-to-end-test) for testing and add more tests.
-- "Scrape" the ETOH fandom so that we can get more accurate and up to date data quicker.
 - Compare data between users.
 (Only after users have been downloaded)
 - Graphs showing data (like difficulty jumps or similar)
 - Rework of major components to use web components?